UPDATED JANUARY 20th, 2018

 As much raw chopped vegetables as you can pile on (tomato, carrot, cucumber, onion, bell pepper, alfalfa sprouts, fennel, cauliflower, string beans, snap peas etc…).
 You can’t have too much!

-I recommend a mandolin slicer for perfectly thin slices for some of the harder veggies–it’s so quick and easy.
+I recommend a mandolin slicer for perfectly thin slices for some of the harder veggies, or just simply your vegetable peeler knife you can get at the supermarket, to cut carrot “shavings”–it’s so quick and easy.
 You can also grill your vegetables–see Grilled Veggies and of course, any of my veggies options from my Simply Wholesome collection here.

 SOME LEAN PROTEIN: PICK ONE FROM THE LIST BELOW EACH DAY